 Aug 142014

-All In One WP Security And Firewall Filesystem Security helps you setup the file permission for each folder and files in your website and more.
+All In One Files Security helps you setup the file permission for each folder and files in your website and more.

 Latest News: Updated the documentation.